indropal/WebHostingTrial/README.md

 # WebHostingTrial
-checking out Hosting webpages on GitHub
+Checking out how Hosting webpages on GitHub works.